Leikaab/apiconfig/.roo/rules-code-project-manager/new_endpoint_rules.md

+# Current Project Focus: Polish, Test Coverage, Integration, and Documentation

+**As of April 2025, the apiconfig project is in its finalization phase.**

+All new endpoint implementation phases must ensure:
+- 100% unit test coverage for new code
+- Robust integration tests for new endpoints
+- Code and docstring quality
+- Up-to-date documentation

+Verification and reporting should explicitly confirm these standards are met.

+---

 # Code Project Manager Rules for Adding New Endpoints

 **Objective:** Manage the implementation and verification of a specific **endpoint implementation phase** (e.g., Models, API Logic, Tests) delegated by the main Orchestrator.
 Ensure detailed context is passed to workers, manage the verification loop with failure tolerance, and report concise status back.